spdx/spdx-testbed/README.md

 A list of available test cases can be found [here](docs/TEST_CASES.md).

 Currently, the following categories are available:

-* `generation`: Covers all test cases concerned with the generation of valid SPDX documents.

 ## How to integrate